Dude-Lebowsky/budget-tracker/User_stories.md

 ### User story 1
 - [ ] **Transaction info saving** | Priority: High  | Estimate: 5 day(s)
-- As a user I want to store information about my transactions (description, date and amount) so that I am able to track my expenditure
+- As a user I want to store information about my transactions (description, date and amount) so that I am able to track my expenditure.
 - Assumptions:

 ### User story 2
 - [ ] **Dynamic budget** | Priority: High | Estimate: 5 day(s)
-- As a user I want to enter/edit my budget, that way I am able to modify my budget and track my transactions in accordance to the budget remaining
+- As a user I want to enter/edit my budget, that way I am able to modify my budget and track my transactions in accordance to the budget remaining.
 - Assumptions: All transactions amount will be automatically deducted from the budget

 ### User story 3